Nitrogenase: Reductase

 The Fe protein, the dinitrogenase reductase or NifH, is a dimer of identical subunits which contains one [Fe4S4] cluster and has a mass of approximately 60-64kDa.
 The function of the Fe protein is to transfer electrons from a reducing agent, such as ferredoxin or flavodoxin to the nitrogenase protein.
+Ferredoxin or flavodoxin can be reduced by one of six mechanisms: 1. by a pyruvate:ferredoxin oxidoreductase, 2. by a bi-directional hydrogenase, 3. in a photosynthetic reaction center, 4. by coupling electron flow to dissipation of the proton motive force, 5. by electron bifurcation, or 6. by a ferredoxin:NADPH oxidoreductase.
 The transfer of electrons requires an input of chemical energy which comes from the binding and hydrolysis of ATP.
 The hydrolysis of ATP also causes a conformational change within the nitrogenase complex, bringing the Fe protein and MoFe protein closer together for easier electron transfer.

 Nitrogenase

 The MoFe protein is a heterotetramer consisting of two α subunits and two β subunits, with a mass of approximately 240-250kDa.
 The MoFe protein also contains two iron–sulfur clusters, known as P-clusters, located at the interface between the α and β subunits and two FeMo cofactors, within the α subunits.
 The oxidation state of Mo in these nitrogenases was formerly thought Mo(V), but more recent evidence is for Mo(III).
 (Molybdenum in other enzymes is generally bound to molybdopterin as fully oxidized Mo(VI)).